‘Meth 2.0’ Has Hit America, And Authorities Warn That It Has Deadly ‘Breaking Bad’ Like Purity

 Authorities are reporting that a new and more powerful type of methamphetamine is hitting communities across the country, per USA Today.
-The new type of drug, which has been labeled “meth 2.0,” has reached levels of 97% purity in some cases, and has been likened to the hit show Breaking Bad because of its quality.
+The new type of drug, which has been labeled “meth 2.0,” has reached levels of 97 percent purity in some cases and has been likened to the hit show Breaking Bad because of its quality.

 News of this more potent kind of drug comes just as the United States had finally seemed to curb its rising opioid epidemic, which claimed the lives of 47,000 Americans in 2017 alone.
 Law enforcement is now worried that this stronger drug will only spark a new drug crisis, due to its incredible potency — and its low price.